Ryan Brainard told his fans it’s “all bananas” when he quit his full-time job in June 2020 to become a professional YouTuber and content creator.

 So, he tried it again, launching videos every month or two until August 2019 when his feature on sharp-edged gem dice went big.

 Why did that video explode?

 The interest in the gem dice video, Ryan believes, came partly because people liked straight-edged dice, but little information existed online about how to make them.
 He also had recently upgraded his microphone and camera, so the video had better production quality than his earlier videos.

 The video has since been watched more than 1 million times and helped turn the channel into a moneymaker.
 Ryan had $100 payouts once or twice from all the videos he’d posted before August 2019.
-But once the sharp-edged gem dice video hit, he knew he could consistently expect checks every month.
+But once the sharp-edged gem dice video hit, this content creator knew he could consistently expect checks every month.

 He typically posts one DIY video a week.
 The length isn’t prescribed.
 “However long it takes to tell is however long I make the video,” he says.